Frequently Asked Questions

 What percentage of my contribution is used for programs?

-The latest US tax form 990 shows that 91percent of all funds received by United Way of South Central Indiana went towards programs.
+The latest US tax form 990 shows that 91% of all funds received by United Way of South Central Indiana went towards programs.
 Why?
 The administrative cost for the United Way of South Central Indiana is only 9 percent.
-This is far below the national average of 24 percent and the Better Business Bureau states it should be below 35 percent.
+This is far below the national average of 24 percent and the Better Business Bureau states it should be below 35%.
 All efforts are made to keep these costs as minimal as possible.
-All of your donation will stay in your county.
-Those administrative dollars pay for one local person to be employed at UW and, whenever possible, we use local businesses for services and supplies.
-So that 8 percent in administrative costs is working to make your community stronger as well.
+All of your donation will stay in your community.
+Those administrative dollars pay for one full-time & one part-time employee at the UW and, whenever possible, we use local businesses for services and supplies.
+So that 8% in administrative costs is working to make your community stronger as well.
 Tax forms of non-profits are available to view by going to Guidestar.

 Are United Way funds invested before they are distributed to the agencies?